Subash9852050900/LMPhosSite/README.md

 *** All preliminary data requred are uploaded at https://drive.google.com/drive/u/1/folders/1KD69lBFJ0qtDojza1pwyJco6rniizsD6

-If you need any futher help please contact Dr. Dukka B. KC at dbkc@mtu.edu.
+If you need any futher help please contact Dr. Subash Chandra Pakhrin at pakhrins@uhd.edu or Dr. Dukka B. KC at dbkc@mtu.edu.